Thinking like a printer (CMYK)

 Below you see the result, a muddy brownish purple.
 Nothing wrong with that color by the way, if it is what you need.
 But the point is: I wanted to make a vivid purple.

-Now very very important: we deal with pigments (color particles in the paint) and every pigment behaves differently.
+In paints we deal with pigments (color particles in the paint) and every pigment behaves differently.
 So: with the three primaries yellow, magenta and cyan in theory we're able to mix all available colors (as shown above).

 Another example are pigments that are so intensly vibrant that you cannot reach the same result by mixing true primaries.